mlrun/mlrun/docs/runtimes/notifications.md

 mlrun.get_run_db().set_schedule_notifications("<project-name>", "<schedule-name>", [notification1, notification2])
 ```

-Note that this overrides any existing notifications on the schedule.
-So deleting all notifications is done by passing an empty list.
+Using the `set_schedule_notifications` method overrides any existing notifications on the schedule.
+To delete all notifications, pass an empty list.

 ## Notification Conditions
 You can configure the notification to be sent only if the run meets certain conditions.
 This is done using the `condition`
 parameter in the notification object.
 The condition is a string that is evaluated using a jinja templator with the run
 object in its context.
-The jinja template should return a boolean value on which the notification will be sent or not.
+The jinja template should return a boolean value that determines whether the notification is sent or not.
 If any other value is returned or if the template is malformed, the condition is ignored and the notification is sent
 as normal.

-So for example, lets say there's a run which calculates and outputs model drift, we can set a notification to fire only
+Take the case of a run that calculates and outputs model drift.
+This example code sets a notification to fire only
 if the drift is above a certain threshold:

 ```python